There are a number of customer service tips that have been used time and time again to create great experiences.

 9. Help customers help themselves

 Great customer service should always be available, even when you aren’t.

 When done right, self-service is personal at scale.
-View your help content as a top-tier reply from your support team made public for all to see and benefit from.
+View your help content as a top-tier reply from your customer support team made public for all to see and benefit from.
 Screenshots, videos, styling and more ensure your frequently asked questions will get frequently loved answers.

 While impressive efforts like VHX’s documentation will take you some time, the journey of a thousand miles begins with a single step, and the journey to a useful knowledge base starts with your first article.